GMCS207/loot-generator/README.md

 *   Official Java documentation: Java SE 23 API Documentation (file I/O, Scanner, reflection!)
 *   Oracle Reflection guide (https://www.oracle.com/technical-resources/articles/java/javareflection.html)
 *   JUnit 5
-*
+*   Since this project was not submitted on gradescope before - no grader feedback

 ## Revision Log

-*   This is the initial submission for Incomplete.
+*   This is the initial (and final) submission for Incomplete.
 Due 05/30/2025.
 *   Submitted by email to registrar on 05/30/2025.